stassa/indexed_terms/README.md

 important aspect of her work to be the formal declaration of a useful public interface for indexed terms, which can them be re-implemented as foreign language predicates, if world-class performance proves to be a requirement.

+Although the predicates in this library may be used already to treat Prolog compound terms as "arrays" its creator has avoided the use of "array" in its naming conscious of the fact that the ideal interface for an actual array library is open to much discussion.

 The usual caveats concerning deviating from the logical, declarative and immutable paradigm that typically accompany every use of arg/3, setarg/3 and